Texas brown tarantula

-The Texas brown tarantula, also known as Oklahoma brown tarantula or Missouri tarantula (Aphonopelma hentzi), is one of the most common species of tarantula living in the Southern United States today.
+The Texas brown tarantula, Aphonopelma hentzi, also known as the Oklahoma brown tarantula or Missouri tarantula, is one of the most common species of tarantula living in the Southern United States today.
 Texas brown tarantulas can grow to leg spans in excess of 4 in, and weigh more than 3 oz as adults.
 Their bodies are dark brown, though shades may vary between individual tarantulas.
 The colors are more distinct after a molt, as with many arthropods.
+Males develop black legs with a copper colored carapace.
+Immature and males come in many shades of brown with considerable variation in greys and reds.